What is WATCH D.O.G.S.® (Dads Of Great Students)?

 What do Watch D.O.G.S. do (while they are at school)?

-During the day, Watch D.O.G.S. may read and work on flash cards with students, play at recess, eat lunch with students, patrol the school entrances and hallways, assist with traffic flow and any other assigned activities where they actively engage with not only their own students, but other students as well.
+During the day, Watch D.O.G.S. may read and work on flash cards with students, play at recess, eat lunch with students, help with cafeteria duty, patrol the school entrances and hallways, assist with traffic flow and any other assigned activities where they actively engage with not only their own students, but other students as well.
 Many school principals have reported that the mere presence of a Watch D.O.G.S. dad dramatically reduces reports of bullying.
 On the day of their participation, Watch D.O.G.S. dads are given a brief review of their involvement and they wear an official WATCH D.O.G.S. t-shirt.

 Will men really spend a full day at school?